slab-php/slab/README.md

 #### `$html`

+Most of the html methods relate to creating inputs which can be a bit verbose.
+These are most handy with the `select` statements where the options could come from a database, so it would save a lot of boilerplate code.

+The most used method is `url()`, which is the recommended method for producing a relative URL to either a controller action or a static file.

 ##### url

 `url($u)`: Wraps `dispatcher->url` which returns either a relative path to a static file or a path to a controller action, optionally using url rewriting for pretty, SEO friendly URLs if enabled (default), optionally including a session ID if the session ID is persisted via the URL.